Highlights for maprotiline

 - certain medicines for fungal infections like fluconazole, itraconazole, ketoconazole, posaconazole, voriconazole

 - certain medicines for irregular heart beat like dofetilide, dronedarone

 - MAOIs like Carbex, Eldepryl, Marplan, Nardil, and Parnate

 - St. John's Wort

 This medicine may also interact with the following medications:

 - certain medicines for anxiety or sleep lilke diazepam, temazepam

 - other medicines that prolong the QT interval (cause an abnormal heart rhythm)

 How to Use maprotiline

 Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
 Take your medicine at regular intervals.
 Do not take your medicine more often than directed.
 Do not stop taking this medicine suddenly except upon the advice of your doctor.
-Stopping this medicine too quickly may cause serious side effects or your condition may worsen.\n \nA special MedGuide will be given to you by the pharmacist with each prescription and refill.
-Be sure to read this information carefully each time.\n \nTalk to your pediatrician regarding the use of this medicine in children.
-Special care may be needed.
+Stopping this medicine too quickly may cause serious side effects or your condition may worsen.

 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.